ecbush/xenoGI/README.md

-Code for detecting horizontal transfer events in clades of bacteria.
+Code for detecting genomic island insertions in clades of bacteria.

 ## Requirements